shaz13/shaz13/README.md

 - 🔭 I’m currently working on KYC, trust, safety, fraud and compliance use cases for Europe Union and Africa 🌍
 - 🌱 I’m currently learning French.
-Salut l'am 👋
+Salut l'am!
 - 👯 I’m looking to collaborate on fake news analysis, impact of climate change and global health care capacities
 - 💬 Ask me about data science, open-source, android flashing and productivity hacks!
 - 😄 Pronouns: He/Him